-To reduce the chance of injury in case of an accident or sudden stop while driving, always push the ashtray back in completely after using.
+To reduce the chance of injury in case of an accident or sudden stop while driving, always completely close the ashtray after using it.

 Power outlets

 The power outlets are designed for power supply for car accessories.

 The key must be in the "ACC" or "ON" position for the power outlets to be used.